terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vm.html.markdown

 * The import path of the standalone VM does not need a vApp name.
 While a standard VM is retrieved with a path like `org-name.vdc-name.vapp-name.vm-name`, for a standalone VM you can use `org-name.vdc-name.vm-name`.
-If you know the vApp name (as retrieved through a data source, for example), you can safely use it in the path, as if it were a `vcd_vapp_vm`.
+If you know the vApp name (as retrieved through a data source, for example), you can safely use it in the path, as if it were a `vcloud_vapp_vm`.

 * The VM name is unique **within the vApp**, which means that it is possible to create multiple standalone VMs with the same name.
   This fact has consequences when importing a resource, where we identify the VM by name.
 If there are duplicates, we get